-CEQA Impact other sites are in areas of potential expansive soils.
-Significance before Mitigation Mitigation Significance after Mitigation Paleontological Resources.
+CEQA Impact Stability.
+Be located on a geologic Significance before Mitigation Significant Mitigation Mitigation Measure GEO-CNST-F: Minimize Significance after Mitigation Less than Significant unit that is unstable or that would become unstable.
+Excavation bottom stability or disturbance may result from bottom heave, piping, or blow-out.
+(Twin-Bore and Single-Bore Options) Excavation Bottom Failure Impacts Mitigation Measure GEO-CNST-G: Minimize Disturbance of Sensitive Deposits at the Excavation Subgrade (Twin-Bore and Single-Bore Options) Expansive Soils.
+Be located on expansive soil, creating risks to life or property.
+System facilities, parking, and vehicular and pedestrian access at the stations and other sites are in areas of potential expansive soils.
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure GEO-CNST-H: Incorporate Design Specifications to Minimize Effects from Expansive Soils Less than Significant (Twin-Bore and Single-Bore Options) Paleontological Resources.
 Destroy a unique paleontological resource or unique geologic feature.
 Excavation depths involved during construction throughout the alignment may result in the discovery of previously unknown paleontological resources.
-Significant (Twin-Bore and Single-Bore Options) Mitigation Measure GEO-CNST-I: Stop Construction if Paleontological Resources Are Discovered and Determine Appropriate Action Less than Significant (Twin-Bore and Single-Bore Options) 6.9 Greenhouse Gas Emissions and Climate Change Generate GHG emissions, either directly or indirectly.
-Construction activities will generate GHG emission from mobile and stationary sources.
-6.10 Hazards and Hazardous Mater Significant (Twin-Bore and Single-Bore Options) Mitigation Measures AQ-CNST-B thru G (see descriptions above) Less than Significant (Twin-Bore and Single-Bore Options) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure GEO-CNST-I: Stop Construction if Paleontological Resources Are Discovered and Determine Appropriate Action Less than Significant (Twin-Bore and Single-Bore Options) 6.10 Hazards and Hazardous Materi als , Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
 Disturbance of contaminated materials during construction may pose a potential threat to human health and the environment.
-Significant (Twin-Bore and Single-Bore Options) Mitigation Measure HAZ-CNST-A: Prepare and Implement Remedial Action Plans Less than Significant (Twin-Bore and Single-Bore Options) Be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section Significant (Twin-Bore and Single-Bore Options) Mitigation Measure HAZ-CNST-A: Prepare and Implement Remedial Action Plans (see description above) Less than Significant (Twin-Bore and Single-Bore Options)
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure HAZ-CNST-A: Prepare and Implement Remedial Action Plans Less than Significant (Twin-Bore and Single-Bore Options)